-The shift in attack techniques indicates that the cybercriminals are moving away from what we have become to know as the standard cyberattacks of ransomware and data breaches to the more stealth / tactical crimes involving the theft of computing power and digital money such as Bitcoin and Etherum.
+The shift in attack techniques indicates that the cybercriminals are moving away from what we have become to know as the standard cyberattacks of ransomware and data breaches to the more stealth / tactical crimes involving the theft of computing power and digital money such as Bitcoin and Ethereum.

 There has been a rise in 2018 in the amount of unusual malware used in cybercrime.
 We are now seeing more fileless, macro and small file malware.

-Reports show a 250 per cent surge this year in the exposure of the TinyPOS, a small file malware.
+Reports show a 250 per cent surge this year in the exposure of TinyPOS, a small file malware.
 The malware’s rise in popularity could link with improvements in its ability to bypass defences that only use one form of security resistance.
 (SC Magazine)

 3. SCADA Vulnerabilities

 The Zero Day Initiative (ZDI) purchased and disclosed twice as many SCADA vulnerabilities compared to the same time last year.

 Organisations running these environments must stay vigilant to this growing cybersecurity threat, understanding the potential impact on not only their business and brand but the broader damage to critical infrastructure.

 Examples of recent cyber breaches recorded in 2018: